tabby-cat-nya/vue-website/content/blog/hrt-experience.md

 Theres a few little updates and changes that I'll mention here:
 - Just passed one year and things are going really well :3
-- Estrogen Gel is now available much cheaper if you have a health care card since it has been added to PBS
+- Estrogen Gel is now available much cheaper if you have a health care card since it has been added to PBS If you'd liek to ask any questions, feel free to message me on bluesky or anywhere you can find me